Dependency Injection

 Bind(Type key, object value)

-.
-It can be used to create more advanced logic.
-For example, suppose you have several classes that inherit from one parent class.
-Instead of creating an installer for each instance, you can use a list to bind them all at once.
+For example, suppose you have several classes that inherit from a common parent class.
+Instead of creating a separate field/installer for each instance, you can use a collection to bind them all at once:

 using AlchemyBow.Core.IoC;